venkspr/oow19/lab4.md

 1. Set the scroll policy fetch size to 25
 2. Set the scroll policy max fetch size to 50

+Since this is a mobile application we want to limit the network traffic to ensure good application performance and low bandwidth use.

 ![2019-09-30 at 12.00 PM](assets/2019-09-30%20at%2012.00%20PM.png)

 ## Step 2 : Map the list view on the products page to the products business object